preemptive/dasho-samples/android/DebuggingOnAndroid/README.md

 The `DebuggingCheck` was placed on the `onCreate()` method in the `FibonacciActivity` class.
 It sets the static variable `check` that is used by the `DebuggingResponse`.

-The `DebuggingResponse` was placed on the `doInBackground()` method used when calculating the Fibonacci sequence.
+The `DebuggingResponse` was placed on the `find()` method used when calculating the Fibonacci sequence.

 Both of the Responses use randomness to determine if they should or should not do anything.